Efficient Simulation of Sparse, Non-Local Fermion Models: Introduction

-Recent work has made substantial progress toward this goal.
-Using general fermionic permutations, it was shown that a single Trotter step can be implemented with depth $\mathcal{O}(d \log N)$ and an extensive number of ancillary qubits \cite{maskara2025, Childs2025}.
-In this work, we build on these results and develop an approach that reduces the $O(\log N)$ overhead from multiplicative to additive for long-time simulation.
+Recent work has made substantial progress toward improving the dependence on the system size $N$.
+Using general fermionic permutations, it was shown that a single Trotter step can be implemented with depth $\mathcal{O}(d \log N)$ using an extensive number of ancillary qubits \cite{maskara2025, Childs2025}.
+In this work, we build on these results and develop an approach that reduces the $\mathcal{O}(\log N)$ overhead from multiplicative to additive for long-time simulation.

 Our method is inspired by \cite{verstraete2005mapping} and introduces a constant number of auxiliary fermions per physical site, which are used to construct stabilizer operators that eliminate Jordan--Wigner strings.
 To ensure equivalence with the original fermionic model, the auxiliary fermions are initialized in the joint $+1$ eigenspace of all stabilizers.
+The fermionic construction of the stabilizers allows us to use fermionic permutation techniques to initialize this state in $\mathcal{O}(\log N)$ depth.
 While preparing this state constitutes the dominant cost of the approach, it remains invariant under the subsequent time evolution.
-Indeed, since the preparation of the auxiliary fermion state is required only once, all subsequent Trotter steps can be carried out with a constant overhead.
+Indeed, since the preparation of the auxiliary fermion state is required only once, all subsequent Trotter steps can be carried out with constant overhead.
 As a result, if the total number of Trotter steps satisfies $M = \Omega(\log N)$, the total asymptotic cost of the simulation scales as $\mathcal{O}(M)$.
 In this regime, the total computational cost matches that of a fermionic quantum computer with the same connectivity.

 In the next section, we introduce our approach and show how it maps fermionic operators to qubit operators with constant Pauli weight, together with the construction of the required auxiliary fermion initial state.
 In \cref{sec:time_dynamics}, we then summarize the full protocol and derive the total cost of the time evolution simulation.
 We conclude in \cref{sec:conclusions}.